 - Those do not carry any magical formulae or verses.

 The History of Egyptian Amulets

-In the ancient times, priests recited prayers and verses to strengthen the amulets with super natural powers.
+In ancient times, priests recited prayers and verses to strengthen the amulets with supernatural powers.
 The earliest name found on the amulets is hekau or words of power; it was necessary to provide these words of power to the deceased or dead souls.
-A special section on these amulets tells us about how they made the supernatural powers to come to the diseased souls whichever the place they lived in.
+A special section on these amulets tells us about how they made the supernatural powers come to the diseased souls whichever the place they lived in.

-In the later part of the 3rd millennium BC, people discarded animal shaped amulets and replaced them with those that were regular shaped, more often rectangular in shape, with figures of animals etched over the upper surface.
-There are recorded evidences to suggest that Egyptians used a green colored schist amulet on the breast of the dead bodies and this provides a vital clue that such a kind of amulet is possibly a remnant of the prehistoric period.
+In the later part of the 3rd millennium BC, people discarded animal-shaped amulets and replaced them with those that were regular shaped, more often rectangular in shape, with figures of animals etched over the upper surface.
+There are recorded pieces of evidence to suggest that Egyptians used a green colored schist amulet on the breast of the dead bodies, and this provides a vital clue that such a kind of amulet is possibly a remnant of the prehistoric period.